GSFC-618/hyplan/README.md

 # Project Overview

-HyPlan is an open-source Python library containing tools for planning airborne remote sensing campaigns.
+HyPlan is an open-source Python library for planning airborne remote sensing campaigns.

 ---